rzanei/blockchain-devops/readme.md

 - **evmos_setup/**: Contains the Docker Compose file and startup script for setting up an Evmos node.
 - **solana_setup/**: Contains the Docker Compose file and startup script for setting up a Solana node.
 - **akash_setup/**: Contains the Docker Compose file and startup script for setting up an Akash node.
+- **osmosis_setup/**: Contains the Docker Compose file and startup script for setting up an Osmosis node.

 ## Features